-Researchers at the Social Science Research Center at Mississippi State University (MSU) administered a web-based survey to undergraduate students at the University of Mississippi (UM).
-This web-based approach has extraordinary potential as the university provides internet access to students in multiple settings and issues each student an e-mail account.
+Researchers at the Social Science Research Center at Mississippi State University (MSU) administered a web-based survey to undergraduate students at MSU.
+This webbased approach has extraordinary potential as the university provides internet access to students in multiple settings and issues each student an e-mail account.
 Moreover, students rely on e-mail and the internet to communicate with peers, professors, and university administrators.

-Information Technology Services at UM provided 12,924 undergraduate student e-mail addresses.
-Of these 12,924 students, 6,465 were sampled and 473 participated in the survey.
-All respondents were 18 years of age or older and undergraduate students at UM during the Spring 2016 term.
-Respondents were screened before beginning the survey, and students who were not yet 18 years of age or who were not currently full-time (i.e. enrolled in at least 12 credit hours) during the Spring 2016 term were not allowed to continue the survey.
+Information Technology Services at MSU provided 15,125 undergraduate student e-mail addresses.
+Of these 15,125 students, 7,563 were sampled and 705 participated in the survey.
+All respondents were 18 years of age or older and undergraduate students at MSU during the Spring 2017 term.
+Respondents were screened before beginning the survey, and students who were not yet 18 years of age during the Spring 2017 term were not allowed to continue the survey.